• Docs

 $charge->create($chargeInfo);

-Parameters and description can be found here.
+Parameters and descriptions can be found here.

 Step 3: Handle Charge Response